orangy/cg-kotlin-template/about.md

 We provide you with this course template to allow you to start easily.
 It is composed as follows:
 * Part1 : an example of markdown syntax with a quiz
-* Part2 : an interactive java exercise
+* Part2 : an interactive kotlin exercise
 * Part3 : an example of viewer